istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 compromised versions of application **A**, but, since you monitor any access to external services, you could detect suspicious traffic.
 For example, you could apply anomaly detection tools on the egress traffic logs.
 The attackers, on the contrary, want to access external services unmonitored, so the attack will not be detected.
-The second goal of the attackers is to access `mongo1.composedb.com`, which is forbidden for application A. Istio must enforce the policy that forbids access of application A to `mongo1.composedb.com` and must prevent the attack.
+The second goal of the attackers is thwarted too.
+They wish to access `mongo1.composedb.com`, which is forbidden for application **A**.
+Istio must enforce the policy that forbids access of application A to `mongo1.composedb.com` and must prevent the attack.

 Now let's see which attacks the attackers will try to perform to achieve their goals and how Istio secure egress traffic